The Ordinary: Viral TikTok Skincare with Over 1.8M Followers

 The Ordinary, celebrated for becoming TikTok's most popular skincare brand and backed by stars like Kim Kardashian and Holly Willoughby, has revolutionised beauty standards.

-This article delves into the brand's commitment to simplicity, transparency, and affordability, combined with its viral success on TikTok with user-generated content (UGC).
-Let’s uncover how the Ordinary has captivated audiences globally and redefined consumer expectations!
+This article explores the brand's commitment to simplicity, transparency, and affordability, combined with its viral success on TikTok with user-generated content (UGC).
+Here is how The Ordinary captivated audiences globally and redefined what consumers expect from skincare.

 TikTok rank with number of tiktok followers, likes and hashtags views per skincare brand